-The Principal will be responsible for signing and agreeing to the delivery of a care plan and ensuring staff receive appropriate training to carry out their duties.
+The Principal will be responsible for signing and agreeing to the delivery of an independent care plan and ensuring staff receive appropriate training to carry out their duties.

-The Governing Body have approved the policy; Managing the Medical Needs of Students.
+The Governing Body have approved the policy; Supporting Students with Medical Conditions.